Ashlyn Gere

-Ashlyn Gere is an American pornographic film actress who has also performed in mainstream film and television, including appearances on the science fiction television series The X-Files and Space: Above and Beyond.
+Ashlyn Gere is an American pornographic film actress who has also performed in mainstream film and television, including appearances on the science fiction television series The X-Files and Space: Above and Beyond along with Willard (2003).
 Gere is an inductee into the AVN and XRCO Halls of Fame.

-Early life and education
+Early life

 Gere graduated from the University of Nevada, Las Vegas with a degree in Theatre Arts and Communications.

 Career

 In the 1980s, Gere was billed as Kim McKamy in several B movie appearances such as Evil Laugh (1986) and Creepozoids (1987).
 She also worked as a body double in the films Basic Instinct (1992) and Indecent Proposal (1993).

 As a pornographic film actress, Gere was one of the most popular stars of the 1990s, according to Complex.

 She was nominated for and won several major adult industry awards such as the FOXE, XRCO, and AVN Awards.
 In the latter half of the 90s, she slowed down on her adult video work and mainly toured as an exotic dancer.